HEAPLab/ASPIS/README.md

 - `libCFCSS.so` with the `-cfcss-verify` is the implementation of CFCSS in LLVM;
 - `libRASM.so` with the `-rasm-verify` is the implementation of RASM in LLVM;
 - `libINTER_RASM` with the `-rasm-verify` is the implementation of RASM that achieves inter-function CFC.
+- `libRACFED.so` with the `-racfed-verify` is the implementation of RACFED in LLVM.

 ### Example of compilation with ASPIS (sEDDI + RASM)
 First, compile the codebase with the appropriate front-end.